 The Post-Filter Transformation gives you the option to "flip" the results of a Data View with ease.
 For example, if your Data View includes the kids attending summer camp, selecting the Parent transformation will find the parents of those kids.
-If your Data View includes Adult Members & Attendees, choosing the Children transformation will give you the children of those selected.
-To provide as much flexibility as possible, Rock allows you to transform data views by applying the following transformations:
+If your Data View includes Adult Members & Attendees, choosing the Children transformation will select the children of those selected.
+To give you as much flexibility as possible, Rock allows you to transform data views by children, father, grandchild, grandparents, mother, parents, spouse or family members.